r-barnes/sw_comparison/README.md

    * Hains2011
    * Rognes2011:        Variant-sequential
    * Venkatachalam2012: Query profile reduces random access to substitution matrix with sequential profile access
+   * Ling2009
+   * Striemer2009
  * Data layouts:
    * Munekawa2008: Notes that local memory cannot be used in a coalesced manner, but that it is the fallback if there are too few registers available, so it is better to explicitly use GM than to implicitly allow LM to be used.
    * Munekawa2008: Sort sequences by length
+   * Liu2009:      Sort sequences by length
+   * Liu2009:      Achieves coalesced memory access by arranging subject sequences so their elements are vertical in a matrix and the subjects are ordered from left to right in order of length
+   * Liu2009:      Coalesced global memory access
+   * Liu2009:      Divides matrix into cell blocks which reduces load/store counts.
+Not too well explained
    * Munekawa2008: Stores (k-1) antidiagonal in shared memory (multiple threads access it) and (k-2) and current antidiagonal in registers (only accessed by a single thread)
    * Munekawa2008: Stores query sequence in constant memory, since all threads refer to it
    * Munekawa2008: Stores database seqeuences in texture memory, possibly only because they take a lot of memory.
 Not a clear rationale.